Jennifer Wilber is a life-long animal lover. She currently has two black cats and has had many dogs and small pets throughout her life.

 Cats’ fine-tuned vision allows them to detect movement as fast as 0.4cm per second.
 Because they have forward-facing eyes, which both add to their human baby-like appearance and are a hallmark of a predatory species, cats have binocular vision and excellent depth perception.

 Adorable Pointy Ears

 Those adorable big pointy ears have evolved for function as well as form.
-Cats can move their fluffy pointed up to 180 degrees, using 32 muscles, to help them pinpoint the exact location of scurrying prey by swiveling their ears around like small furry satellite dishes.
+Cats can move their fluffy points up to 180 degrees, using 32 muscles, to help them pinpoint the exact location of scurrying prey by swiveling their ears around like small furry satellite dishes.
 Because of the specialized shape of their ears, cats can detect even the softest and highest-pitched sounds from rodents and other small animals.

 Cats can hear a range of frequencies from 45 to 64,000 hertz.
 By comparison, humans have a hearing range of 20 to 23,000 hertz and dogs 67 to 45,000 hertz.
 Cats can hear nearly everything going on around them.